 - Much better provision for heatsinking the TRIACs.
-With an option to use water cooling – not sure I’ll need it, but it will definitely mean no more TRIAC overheating ever.
+With an option to use water cooling (as it turns out I haven’t needed it, but it would definitely mean no more TRIAC overheating ever if I implemented it).

 - Potential to use thermocouple or NTC temperature probes.

 - Up to 3 temperature probes.
 This would allow for an algorithm to correctly control water flow rate when steaming and still give a spare probe (maybe to check the TRIACs don’t overheat or for a Gaggia Baby Twin steam boiler).

 - Support for Gaggia Baby Twin steam boiler.
 (Extra temperature input and drive TRIAC).

 - 5V and GND exposed via pins for add-ons.

 - TWI interface available.
 (Rather than using the pins for something else as I did previously!).
 This allows communication with add-ons and (yay!) also with the Baby Twin front panel.

 - Power doubling is now done on-board so no external diodes needed.
 (This is why there are now five TRIACs, one for the steam boiler, one for each element of the main boiler and one for each of the pump and solenoid.)

 - Better solution for mounting the board in the coffee machine (assuming you have a Gaggia Baby – any volunteers to do a Gaggia Classic PCB layout?).

 - The transformer’s pinouts are arranged so that 120VAC transformers can be used for my coffee modding friends in the USA.
 (Whilst also still being able to use a 240VAC transformer as well of course.)